MicrosoftDocs/powerbi-docs/powerbi-docs/service-new-workspaces.md

 If you want to distribute content to others inside your organization, you can assign Power BI Pro licenses to those users or place the workspace in a Power BI Premium capacity.

 When the workspace is in a Power BI Premium capacity, users with the Viewer role can access the workspace even if they don't have a Power BI Pro license.
-However, if you assign these Free users a higher role like Admin, Member, or Contributor, they will not be able to access the workspace and will be prompted to start a Pro Trial when they try to access the workspace.
-To leverage this capability for Free users, ensure the users in Viewer role are not in other workspace roles either individually or through a user group.
+However, if you assign these users a higher role like Admin, Member, or Contributor, they won't be able to access the workspace.
+They'll be prompted to start a Pro Trial when they try to access the workspace.
+To leverage the Viewer capability for users without Pro licenses, ensure the users in the Viewer role aren't in other workspace roles, either individually or through a user group.

 > [!NOTE]
-> Publishing reports to new workspace experience has stricter enforcement existing licensing rules.
+> Publishing reports to new workspace experience has stricter enforcement of existing licensing rules.
 Users who try to publish from Power BI Desktop or other clients tools without a Pro license see the error "Only users with Power BI Pro licenses can publish to this workspace."

 ## How are the new workspaces different from current workspaces?